nuuxcode/AirBnB_Clone_v2_Debugging/README.md

 ## Introduction

 Debugging AirBnB projects can become challenging as you progress through related tasks.
 To make the process easier, we've created a set of Bash scripts that allow you to test and verify various tasks effortlessly.
-Currently, we have scripts for tasks 6, 7, 8, and 10, and we plan to add more for upcoming tasks.
+Currently, we have scripts for tasks 6, 7, 8, and 10, and we plan to add more for missings tasks.

 ## Usage